Quick Start Guide

 Launch an interactive labeling session to annotate the initial SAM2 segmentations and assign class labels.

-For transfering the data between machines, its recommended ziping (compressing) the zarr file prior to data transfer (e.g. zip -r curated_labels.zarr.zip curated_labels.zarr
+For transfering the data between machines, its recommended ziping (compressing) the zarr file prior to data transfer (e.g. zip -r training.zarr.zip training.zarr

 ).

-Once annotations are complete, split the dataset into training and validation sets:
+Once the labeled zarr is available, split the dataset into training and validation sets:

 saber classifier split-data \